robmarshall/gatsby-gravityforms-component/README.md

 A (relatively) plug and play component for parsing [gatsby-source-gravityforms](https://www.npmjs.com/package/gatsby-source-gravityforms) GraphQL data.
 Outputs a component using BEM classes, meaning all you need to do it style it.

+Uses (React Hook Forms)[https://react-hook-form.com/] under the hood for all that good state management.

 ## Installation

 ```js